PDFing Home Page Frequently Asked Questions about PDFing

 Why can't MS Exchange send my spooled-files as emails?

 When TCP/IP is installed with Windows 2000 and 2003 the TCP/IP Print Server service is automatically started.
-This service also uses port 515 and thus will not allow PDFing to run!
+This service also "listens" on port: 515 and thus will not allow PDFing to run!
 Unless you are using this service to print files sent from UNIX machines, you can safely stop this service and change the start-up options to manual.
 Use the Services applet in the Control Panel to stop this service and then change its start up options to "manual".

 You may see this message after executing the OS400 command SNDTCPSPLF.
 Generally this means that port: 515 on the PC to which the spooled-file is directed is not open.
-This may be because PDFing has not been started on the PC or, more exceptionally, that a "firewall" is blocking incoming packets on this port.
+This may be because either PDFing has not been started on the PC, or, a "firewall" is blocking incoming packets on this port.

 Please be aware that the "second-level" text of this error message refers to TELNET support, however this is misleading and should really be understood as referring to LPD support.